-Since the 2016 43-101 Technical Report, significant progress has been made to de-risk and advance the Hardrock Project.
+Since the 2021 43-101 Technical Report, significant progress has been made to de-risk and advance the Greenstone Project.

-- Agreements are in place with local Indigenous communities, and implementation activities are well underway on consultation, business opportunities and training.
+- Three Agreements are in place with Indigenous communities and implementation activities are well underway on consultation, business opportunities and training.

 - The updated 43-101 Technical Report was filed in January 2021.

 - On schedule – The Greenstone Project is over 66% complete and on schedule to pour gold in the first half of 2024.